D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Preliminary: Generative Inference with KV Cache

 \textbf{Token Generation}.
-In the Token Generation phase, the KV cache is both utilized and updated to sequentially produce tokens.
+In the token generation stage, KV cache is both utilized and updated to sequentially produce tokens.
 For each time step $i$, only the keys and values for the new token $\mathbf{x}_{i}$ are computed whereas those for $\mathbf{x}_{<i}$ are retrieved from the cache.
-We define the concatenation as $[\cdot]$.
 Then the cache is updated and the output of newly generated token is as:

-where $\mathbf{W}_Q \in \mathbb{R}^{D \times D}$ is the weight matrix of the query layer, the linear expansion of the KV cache with each new token significantly increases memory usage and latency, particularly for longer prompts or during token generation.
-It underscores the importance of compressing the KV cache.
+where $\mathbf{W}_Q \in \mathbb{R}^{D \times D}$ is the weight matrix of the query layer.
+The linear expansion of KV cache with each new token significantly increases memory usage and latency, particularly for longer prompts, underscoring the importance of compressing the KV cache.